wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

   	<!-- ![Bottom Menu](./media/web-sites-python-ptvs-flask-table-storage/PollsCommonWebSiteConfigureBottomMenu.png) -->

-1. You should see the web site working as expected, using the **Azure Table Storage** repository.
+1. You should see the web app working as expected, using the **Azure Table Storage** repository.

     Congratulations!